 - 1. Core Courses.
 One course in (1) statistics, (2) research methodology, (3) human relations or group dynamics, and (4) sociology of health. - 2.
 Courses in the Nursing Major.
-15 credit hours, including 3 hours in the research study. - 3.
+15 semester hours, including 3 hours in the research study. - 3.
 Cognate Courses to the Major.
-9 to 12 credit hours, in addition to core requirements.
+9 to 12 semester hours, in addition to core requirements.
 For clinical majors, required courses are in the physical, biological, and social sciences, with a minimum of 3 hours in the physical-biological sciences.
 Administration majors take cognate courses in business and related areas.
-Requirements vary with the major department. - 4.
+Approved courses vary with the major department. - 4.
 Courses in the Minor.
-12 credit hours, determined by the area of study.
-Minors are available in teacher education, supervision, and clinical specialization.
+9 to 12 semester hours, determined by the area of study.
+Minors are available in teacher education and clinical nursing.